biril/tillthen/README.md

 ------

 Tillthen may be used in the browser through a plain `<script>`-tag, with an AMD module loader, or as a CommonJS module on Node.
-It will be automatically exposed in the correct format depending on the detected environment.
+It will be automatically exported in the correct format depending on the detected environment.
 To get it, `git clone git://github.com/biril/tillthen` or `npm install tillthen`.